BMuuN/vsts-assemblyinfo-task/src/Overview.md

 # Assembly Info
-Assembly Info is an extension for Team Services that sets assembly information from a build.
+Assembly Info is an extension for Azure DevOps that populates the assembly information metadata from a build pipeline.

 ## Details
-The extension will recursively search the specified **Source Folder** for all files listed in the **Source Files** field and set the assembly data.
+The extension will search the specified **Source Folder** for all files listed in the **Source Files** field and set the assembly data.
 This will result in assembly files containing common company or product information.

 Values for the following attributes can be set from the extension: